lb3361/gigatron-lcc/README.md

 SIGVIRQ(7): count=9
 ```

+### 3.3.
 Running Marcel's simple chess program:

-* I found this program when studying the previous incarnation
+I found this program when studying the previous incarnation
 of LCC for the Gigatron, with old forums posts where Marcel
-  mentionned it as a "strech goal" for the compiler.
+mentionned it as a "stretch goal" for the compiler.
 The main
-  issue is that MSCP takes about 25KB of code and 25KB of data.
+issue is that MSCP takes about 25KB of code and 25KB of data
+meaning that we need to use the video memory.
+My main change
-  My main change was to reduce the size of the opening book,
+was to reduce the size of the opening book,
 but this is not enough.
-The only way to run without further
-  changed it is to use all the memory, including the video
-  memory.
-This is doable when using `gtsim` thanks to
-  the standard io forwarding...
+One could think about using
+the 128KB memory extention but this will require a lot
+of changes to the code.
+In the mean time. we can
+run it with the `gtsim` emulator which has no screen
+but can forward stdio...

 ```
 $ cp stuff/mscp.c .
 $ cp stuff/book.txt .